 Two sub-$100 MIPS helmets from the category's biggest brands - the road-leaning Giro Register versus the MTB-ready Bell Nomad.
 Picking the right one comes down to where you ride, not the price tag.

 The two most-recommended U-locks for city bikes.
-Both carry top-tier security ratings — the difference is hardened-steel shackle size, keyway design, and how they mount to the frame.
+Both have 16 mm hardened-steel shackles - the difference is keyway design, weight, and which insurance-approved security rating they actually carry.

 Kryptonite Evolution Series 4 StandardvsAbus ABUS Granit X-Plus 540